doublesecretagency/craft-googlemaps/docs/geocoding/target.md

 :::warning Do not specify the API key here
 When adding requirements, you do not need to manually specify the `key` value.
 The plugin stores it internally, and it will be appended to the API endpoint URL automatically.
 :::

-If your lookup needs are more complex, you can pass in any values [allowed by the Google API](https://developers.google.com/maps/documentation/geocoding/overview#geocoding-lookup).